Requirements for the Master's and Doctoral Degrees in Chemistry (PDF)

 7.2.4.
 If a candidate is terminating with an M.S. degree, a thesis must be prepared and orally defended to a committee consisting of a minimum of three committee members.
 If a candidate is continuing for a Ph.D. degree, either a report or thesis must be submitted; if the thesis option is chosen it must be orally defended in accordance with University regulations.
 The nature, scope, and length of the report/thesis will be prescribed by the student’s research advisor.
 The title page of the report/thesis must have the format shown by the accompanying sample (end of this document).
-Consult Section 10. for general instructions regarding typing, format, number of copies, illustrations, and other technical matters.
+Consult Section 10. for general instructions regarding text format, number of copies, figures, and other technical matters.

 7.2.5.
 Seminar requirements - see Section 6.

 7.2.6.
 Thesis requirements and final Examination: “A thesis or project submitted in partial fulfillment of the requirements for the Master of Science degree will be examined by a committee of at least three Clarkson faculty appointed by the student’s department.” (http://www.clarkson.edu/catalog/documents/2013_14_catalog.pdf, p.
 341).
 All three reviewers should sign off on the student’s completion notice.